zoccoler/napari-signal-selector/README.md

 You can install `napari-signal-selector` via [pip].
 Follow these steps from a terminal.

-We recommend using `mamba-forge` whenever possible.
-Click [here](https://github.com/conda-forge/miniforge#mambaforge) to choose the right download option for your OS.
+We recommend using `Miniforge` whenever possible.
+Click [here]([https://github.com/conda-forge/miniforge#mambaforge](https://conda-forge.org/download/)) to choose the right download option for your OS.
-**If you do not use `mamba-forge`, replace the `mamba` term whenever you see it below with `conda`.**
+**If you do not use `Miniforge`, you might need to replace the `mamba` term whenever you see it below with `conda`.**

 Create a conda environment :

-    mamba create -n nss-env napari pyqt python=3.11
+    mamba create -n nss-env napari pyqt python=3.12

 Activate the environment :